nf-core/vipr/README.md

 ### Documentation

-The nf-core/vipr pipeline comes with documentation about the pipeline, found in the `docs/` directory:
+Documentation about the pipeline can be found in the `docs/` directory:

 1. [Installation and configuration](docs/installation.md)
 2. [Running the pipeline](docs/usage.md)